Skip to main content

 • there may be locations where there is a need to restrict the times that a bay can be used, for example on busier roads – you will be informed what these times are before the bay is approved and they will also be displayed on a traffic sign next to the bay

-• if needed, a dropped kerb may be given along with the bay - if you feel you need one, include this on your application
+• a dropped kerb can be provided along with the bay - if you feel you need one, include this on your application

 • the assessment process involves telling others, including neighbours, about asking for the bay